MadhaviG1999/freshersbatch-oct21/README.txt

-This is a text file
+This is a text file and contains the html content.